Azure/azure-powershell/src/StackHCI/StackHCIVm/docs/New-AzStackHciVMVirtualMachine.md

 ### -ProvisionVMConfigAgent
 Indicates whether virtual machine configuration agent should be provisioned on the virtual machine.
-When this property is not specified, default behavior is to set it to false.
+When this property is not specified, default behavior is to set it to true.
+VM Config Agent is provisioned by default.
+Please pass -ProvisionVMConfigAgent:$false to disable.

 ```yaml
 Type: System.Management.Automation.SwitchParameter